Delivery, return, contact and other information

 American and Australian customers get a reminder about the cost of airmail replacements, and a request to write "returns - no tariff due" or such on the customs sticker to avoid tariffs on parcels valued over £18.

-- If business picks-up we might get an account with Rebound, who organise this kind of thing, but for now you have to organise your own postage label payment.
+- If business picks-up we might get an account with Rebound or Zigzag, who organize this kind of thing, but for now you have to organize your own postage label payment.

 Lost post - how long to wait? - see royalmail.com/receiving-mail/redelivery